MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent.md

 * 16 GB RAM, 2 GB Disk Space
 * Network access to data source and internet through 443

-After you install the agent, if your organization's proxy servers or firewalls block communication to unknown domains, please add below ones to the allow list.
+If your organization's proxy servers or firewalls block communication to unknown domains, please add below rules to the 'allow' list.

 1. *.servicebus.windows.net
 2. *.events.data.microsoft.com